iifawzi/ramadan-2020-assessments/README.md

 # Singla page application without any frameworks or libraries, this idea introduced by SemiColon academy on youtube.
-# i took the starter files, and made it on my own way.
-# Thanks Semicolon academy <3
+i took the starter files, and made it on my own way, Thanks Semicolon academy <3.